adamkarvonen/chess_gpt_eval/README.md

 There is the ability to run other models using OpenRouter or Hugging Face.
 However, I've found that other models, like Llama2-70b chat won't provide formatted moves, and Llama2-70b base will hallucinate illegal moves.
 In addition, it seems like gpt-4 consistently loses to gpt-3.5-turbo-instruct, usually due to forced resignation after 5 illegal moves.

+In the local_llama branch, there is some working but poorly documented code to evaluate local Llama and NanoGPT models as well.

 **Stockfish to ELO**

 It's difficult to find Stockfish level to ELO ratings online.
 And of course, there are additional variables such as the time per move and the hardware it's ran on.
 I did find some estimates such as [this one](https://groups.google.com/g/picochess/c/AixKpYnCrRo):